 Given the strategic decision taken by the management to build a high-technology plant in China and the investments required for this, the Executive Board and the Supervisory Board propose the suspension of a dividend payment for the 2019 business year.
 In the medium term, management expects its strategic realignment to result in a disproportionately high increase in the value of the company.

 Dividend

-Dividend for financial year Dividend per share
+Dividend per share

-2015 EUR 0.65
+EUR 0.65

-2016 EUR 0.65
+EUR 0.65

-2017 EUR 0.30
+EUR 0.30

-2018 EUR 0.00
+EUR 0.00

-2019 EUR 0.00
+EUR 0.00

-Proposal to the Annual General Meeting.
+^{} Proposal to the Annual General Meeting.